OneRaynyDay/RLEngine/README.md

 # Monte Carlo Engine

-A general purpose monte carlo engine for solving reinforcement learning problems.
+A monte carlo engine for solving reinforcement learning problems.

 We get back a 4-tuple from openai gyms, which is of the form: `(observation, reward, done, info)`.
 We will use observations, reward, and done to generate episodes via an off-policy algorithm.